Redruth: Education

 Redruth School, a Technology College, is a secondary school, for ages 11–16.
-It used to have a sixth form, for ages 16–18, however it closed applications for new students in 2016 and officially closed in 2020 due to funding cuts.
+It used to have a sixth form, for students aged 16 to 18, however, it closed applications for new students in 2016 and officially closed in 2020 due to funding cuts.

-The town used to have a coeducational independent school, Highfields Private School, but this closed in 2012.
+The town used to have a coeducational independent school, Highfields Private School, but it closed in 2012.

 Primary schools within the town include Pennoweth School, Treleigh School, Treloweth Community Primary School, Trewirgie Infant School and Trewirgie Junior School.
 The Curnow Community Special School caters for students with special needs.

 The Passmore Edwards Free Library was built in 1894.
 Its architect was James Hicks who used a castellated baronial style; there is a prominent octagonal tower.
 The reading room was once the school of Thomas Collins, where Collins, who had been headmaster of Trewirgie School, taught local children and the children left behind by parents who had emigrated overseas.
+The former School of Science and Art is also the work of James Hicks; the later additions were built for the School of Mines.

 Notable buildings

-The Parish Church of St Uny, which is some distance from the town centre, is of Norman foundation but was rebuilt in 1756.
+The Parish Church of St Uny, which is some distance from the town centre, is of Norman foundation but was rebuilt in 1756; it is grade II* listed.
 The patron saint is also honoured at Lelant.
 The tower is two centuries earlier and the whole church is built of granite.
 A chapel of ease was built in the town in 1828 but it is no longer in use.
+The parish of St Euny is part of a group ministry with the parishes of Pencoys, Lanner and Treleigh.
 Other places of worship include the Wesleyan Church of 1826, the Free Methodist Church of 1864 (in grand Italianate style) and the Quaker Meeting House of 1833 (no longer in use).

-The former post office in Alma Place is now Redruth Library.

 The Mining Exchange building was used as a housing advice centre (it was built in 1880 as accommodation for share brokers).

+The Old Courthouse was completed in 1850 and served as a courthouse until 1977.
+It also served for some years as offices for the solicitor who acted as clerk to the Redruth Rural District Council.